sunfounder/picar-x/docs/source/python/python_cliff.rst

 .. _py_cliff:

-6. Cliff Detection
+5. Cliff Detection
 ===========================

 Let us give PiCar-X a little self-protection awareness and let it learn to use its own grayscale module to avoid rushing down the cliff.

 In this example, the car will be dormant.
-If you push it to a cliff, it will be awakened urgently, then back up, and say "danger".
+If you push it to a cliff, it will be awakened urgently, then back up.

 **Run the Code**